AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 ## Prefix

-[Prefix] transforms allow you to add prefixes to existing types and root operations. `prefix` is similar to `rename` in that it allows you to modify names to avoid conflicts, simplify complicated names, and change the appearance of your query.
+The [Prefix] transform allows you to add prefixes to existing types and root operations. `prefix` is similar to `rename` in that it allows you to modify names to avoid conflicts, simplify complicated names, and change the appearance of your query.
 In contrast with `rename`, `prefix` is simpler and only allows you to append a prefix to the existing name.
 In the example below, we differentiate our sources by adding an "AEM_" prefix to the [AEM] source and a  "Venia_" prefix to the [PWA] source.

 ```json
 {